FASD INITIATIVE AND KEY SERVICES AND SUPPORT COORDINATION

-The FASD Key Services Support Program provides support to Simcoe County and York Region families by ensuring appropriate FASD interventions and supports are put into place to mitigate the development of secondary concerns, such as disrupted school experiences, mental health challenges or trouble with the law.
+The FASD Key Services and Support Coordination Program provides support to Simcoe County and York Region families by ensuring appropriate FASD planning, interventions and supports are put into place to decrease the development of secondary concerns, such as disrupted school experiences, mental health challenges or trouble with the law.

-Providing FASD-informed care supports better use of resources and reduces challenges faced by those with FASD.
+The program provides FASD-informed care supports and promotes the better use of local resources to reduce challenges faced by those with FASD.

-The Role of the FASD Key Services and Support Coordinator
+The Role of the FASD Key Services and Support Program Worker

 Provides FASD expertise, consultation and navigation of services for families and service providers